elektrosoftsol/POS-Inventory-Management-System/README.md

 # POS-Inventory-Management-System
-<p>Note: This software uses .Net Framework 4.5.2 and can support both x86 and x64 OS</p>
+<p>Note: This software uses .Net Framework 4.5.2 and can support both x86 and x64 OS.
+MySQL database is used.
+Use MySQL Workbench to open databsae "posisdb"</p>

 <h3> Track your sales </h3>
 <ul>